pyphs/pyphs/README.rst

 Installation
 ==============
-It is possible to install ``pyphs`` from package (if you just want to use it) or source (if you plan to use it for development) by following the instructions below.
-Whichever variant you choose, please make sure that all prerequisites are installed.
+It is possible to install ``pyphs`` from package (if you just want to use it) or source (if you plan to use it for development).
+Whichever method you choose, make sure that all prerequisites are installed.

 Prerequisites
 -------------

-To install the ``pyphs`` package, you must have either Python 2.7 or Python 3.4 or newer and the following packages installed:
+The ``pyphs`` package run on Python 2.7 and Python
+3.4 or newer, with the following packages installed:

 - `sympy <http://www.sympy.org/fr/>`_
 - `numpy <http://www.numpy.org>`_